chilam27/Boston_Housing_Prices/README.md

 I started the scrapping procedure on June 25h, 2020.
 My goal is to scrape, at most, 240 records (not all search term will result with at least 240 records) from each neighborhood of Boston and convert it to a csv file.
 I have collected 3,894 records and 12 different variables (["housing_data_scraped.csv"](https://github.com/chilam27/Boston_Housing_Prices/blob/master/housing_data_scraped.csv)).

-The neighborhoods that I used as search key terms are: East Boston, Charlestown, Allston, Central, Back Bay/ Beacon Hill, South Boston, South End, Fenway, Mission Hill, Roxbury, Dorchester, Jamaica Plain, Mattapan, Roslindale, West Roxbury, Hyde Park.
+The neighborhoods that I use as search key terms are: East Boston, Charlestown, Allston, North End, West End, Downtown, Chinatown, Back Bay/ Beacon Hill, South Boston, South End, Fenway, Mission Hill, Roxbury, Dorchester, Jamaica Plain, Mattapan, Roslindale, West Roxbury, Hyde Park.

 Variables             |  Description